What are token swaps?

 Step 1.
 Go to the Polygon wallet suite and click “Polygon Bridge” to log into the Polygon wallet.

 Step 2.
 Next, choose your Ethereum wallet and connect it to Polygon.
-We’re using the Metamask wallet for this example.
+We're using the Metamask wallet again for this example.

 Step 4.
 Next, go to the deposit tab and add the amount of tokens you want to bridge.

 Step 5.
-Check the estimated gas fee.
+Check the estimated gas fees.

 Step 6.
 Confirm your transaction through your wallet and complete the bridge.